Líneas de investigación

 • Evidence-based syntheses in mental health

-We conduct syntheses (e.g., meta-analyses, mega-analyses and umbrella reviews) of variables and processes involved in mental disorders, specially mood- and anxiety-related disorders.
+We conduct syntheses (e.g., meta-analyses, mega-analyses and umbrella reviews) of variables and processes involved in mental disorders, especially mood- and anxiety-related disorders.
 Although our focus is on neuroimaging, we are also interested in clinical risk and prognostic factors.
 We have developed and validated several tools to this end (e.g., Seed-based d Mapping), and we participate in the international ENIGMA consortium.

 • Digital interventions for depression and anxiety